Rubidium: Precautions and biological effects

 Rubidium reacts violently with water and can cause fires.
 To ensure safety and purity, this metal is usually kept under dry mineral oil or sealed in glass ampoules in an inert atmosphere.
 Rubidium forms peroxides on exposure even to a small amount of air diffused into the oil, and storage is subject to similar precautions as the storage of metallic potassium.

-Rubidium, like sodium and potassium, almost always has +1 oxidation state when dissolved in water, even in biological contexts.
-The human body tends to treat Rb^{+} ions as if they were potassium ions, and therefore concentrates rubidium in the body's intracellular fluid (i.e., inside cells).
-The ions are not particularly toxic; a 70 kg person contains on average 0.36 g of rubidium, and an increase in this value by 50 to 100 times did not show negative effects in test persons.
+Rubidium, like sodium and potassium, almost always has +1 oxidation state when dissolved in water.
+The human body tends to treat Rb+ ions as if they were potassium ions, and therefore concentrates rubidium in the body's intracellular fluid (i.e., inside cells).
+The ions are not particularly toxic; a 70 kg person contains on average 0.36 g of rubidium (0.26% of their average 140 g of potassium), and an increase in this value by 50 to 100 times did not show negative effects in test persons.
 The biological half-life of rubidium in humans measures 31–46 days.
 Although a partial substitution of potassium by rubidium is possible, when more than 50% of the potassium in the muscle tissue of rats was replaced with rubidium, the rats died.